yatsu/fixture-injection/README.md

 * Test functions use fixtures by declaring the fixture names as arguments.
 * Fixtures can use other fixtures and fixture-injection manages the dependencies.
 * Fixtures can have asynchronous setup and teardown in it.
-* Global fixtures are instantiated in the global scope and shared by multiple test suites (independent workers in Jest) and used as a singleton, whereas local fixtures are instantiated in each local scope.
+* Global fixtures are instantiated in the global scope and shared by multiple test suites (independent workers of Jest) and used as a singleton, whereas local fixtures are instantiated in each local scope.

 ## Usage (Jest)